insight-platform/Savant/docs/source/advanced_topics/6_chaining.rst

 To implement chaining, you attach the later module's source to the source module's sink.
 You may use all socket types like ``pub/sub``, ``dealer/router``, and ``req/rep`` to connect chain elements.

-What are the reasons and arguments for implementing chaining rather than crafting a single module?
+What are the reasons and arguments for implementing chaining rather than making a single module?
 Let us provide you with several:

 1. Distribute the workload in case a single GPU cannot carry out all the workload, or you want to use a grid of cheap GPUs to carry out commodity operations and a small number of expensive GPUs to carry out sophisticated operations if a cheap GPU discovers valuable information.